 - 1. Select an existing role in the current database to use as a default role or create the role that you want to use as a default role.
 Use the CREATE ROLE rolename statement to create a new role in the current database. - 2.
 Use the GRANT statement to grant privileges to the role. - 3.
-Grant the role to a user and set the role as the default user or PUBLIC role by using the syntax GRANT DEFAULT ROLE rolename TO username or GRANT DEFAULT ROLE rolename TO PUBLIC.
+Grant the role to a user and set the role as the default user or PUBLIC role by using the syntax GRANT DEFAULT ROLE rolename TO public.